Thomas M. Disch: Poetry

-Disch's first published poems, though reaching print later – the first in 1964, though not collected until 1972 – were written alongside the stories and novels which made his name in the 1960s.
-Although he aimed his poetry at a different readership than his fiction – even simplifying his by-line from Thomas M. Disch to Tom Disch – both genres emerged from the same expanding mind and changing times.
+Disch's first published poems, under the byline Tom Disch, were written alongside the stories and novels which made his name in the 1960s.
 His poetry includes experiments within traditional forms, such as a collaborative sonnet cycle Highway Sandwiches with Marilyn Hacker and Charles Platt and Haikus of an AmPart, while others like The Dark Old House mix stricter and freer form.
-Like other poets, he often uses humor and irony in his poems.

 Disch's reputation as a poet was solidified by a 1989 midcareer retrospective collection, titled Yes, Let's.
 A book of new poetry, Dark Verses & Light, followed in 1991.
 In 1995 and 2002, Disch published two collections of poetry criticism.
 He continued to regularly publish poetry in magazines and journals such as Poetry, Light, Paris Review, Partisan Review, Parnassus: Poetry in Review and even Theology Today (perhaps an odd choice for a long-lapsed Catholic).
-Disch's poems were anthologized in four editions of The Best American Poetry --- those edited by John Ashbery, Jorie Graham, A. R. Ammons, and John Hollander.
+Disch's poems were anthologized in four editions of The Best American Poetry—those edited by John Ashbery, Jorie Graham, A. R. Ammons, and John Hollander.
 Disch published two collections of poetry criticism, The Castle of Indolence: On Poetry, Poets, and Poetasters and The Castle of Perseverance: Job Opportunities in Contemporary Poetry.
-His poetry criticism focuses on what makes poetry work, what makes it popular, and how poetry can re-establish a place in modern popular culture.
+His poetry criticism focuses on what makes poetry work, what makes it popular, and how poetry can re-establish its place in modern popular culture.

 Near the end of his life he stopped submitting poetry to literary journals unless the journals asked for his contributions.
 He preferred to publish his poems in his LiveJournal account.
-In an interview just ten days before his death, Disch said, "I write poetry because I think it is the hardest thing I can do well.
+In an interview ten days before his death, Disch said, "I write poetry because I think it is the hardest thing I can do well.
 And so I simply enjoy the doing of it, as an equestrian enjoys spending time on a good horse.
 Poetry is my good horse."